 No first post should ever go unanswered.

 Research shows the sooner a new member gets a response, the more likely they are to post again.
-Ideally, you would connect the question by connecting to another member, but if you do need to respond to a post, ask simple, open-ended questions that generate conversation.
+Ideally, you would respond by connecting the question with another member, but if you do need to reply to a post, ask simple, open-ended questions that generate conversation.

 Warn, hide or delete posts, turn off comments, or ban members if things get out of hand.